hackerdude/jiratotaskmanagers/README.markdown

 ## Setting Up

 This shows the setup for [Things](https://culturedcode.com/things/).
-They all should (eventually) work very similar.
+They all work the same, just run the jirato(yourproject) instead.

+Some projects may ask slightly different questions.

+You may need to use rvm to install a newer ruby.
+I use 2.1.5, and it's what's specified in the Gemfile.

 The first time you run it, it looks like this: